 Set forth below is our selected historical consolidated financial data as of the dates and for the periods indicated.
 The selected historical financial data as of February 1, 2020 and February 2, 2019 and for 2019, 2018 and 2017 has been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The selected historical financial data as of February 3, 2018, January 28, 2017 and January 30, 2016 and for 2016 and 2015 has been derived from our consolidated financial statements not included in this prospectus.
-The selected historical financial statements not included in this prospectus.
-The selected historical financial statements not included in this prospectus.
-The selected historical financial statements for the twenty-six weeks ended August 1, 2020 and August 3, 2019 has been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
+The selected historical financial data as of and for the twenty-six weeks ended August 1, 2020 and August 3, 2019 has been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
 The results of operations for any period are not necessarily indicative of the results to be expected for any future period.